 The Rim Trail is a must-do hiking trail in Bryce Canyon National Park.
 The views of the peculiar hoodoo rock formations from the trail along the rim of the canyon are spectacular.
 Not only that, the trail is the perfect hike for all ages and abilities.
 The Rim Trail from Sunset Point to Inspiration Point is just over a mile one way.
 There are two shuttle stops between Sunset Point and Inspiration Point.
 If you decide along the way that you don’t want to hike anymore, you can always jump on a shuttle bus back to your car.
 If you don’t want to hike the round-trip, there is a shuttle stop at Inspiration Point.

-*I recommend doing the round trip if possible because the views are different from each direction.
+*I recommend making the round trip if possible because the views are different in each direction.

 Queen’s Garden Trail